WebKit/explainers/sms-one-time-code-format/README.md

 would enter one-time codes delivered over SMS on sites other than the originating one.

+### Extensibility

+If in the future we identify additional information to include in the payload, new syntax may be introduced after the one-time code in the last line.
+(N.B. future spec editor: the parser must ignore unrecognized trailing content on that line, to enable this.)

 ## Alternative approaches

 ### No special syntax (status quo)